 Tactile, or kinesthetic, learners are “doers.”
 They can read or listen to information all day long, but for it to really sink in they prefer firsthand experience with practical applications.
 They take the term “hands-on” literally.

-If you’ve never identified your own learning style, take some time to think about how you’ve successfully retained information in the past.
+If you’ve never identified your own learning style or considered the impact of lifelong learning on your accounting career, take some time to think about how you’ve successfully retained information in the past.
 Or go online and search for a learning-style assessment.
 Knowing how you most effectively learn things is crucial in terms of optimizing your professional development and, with proper application, could even help you make that next big career move.